Back to Resources

 Canopy Pro Tip:

-4) Bullet Points That Tell a Story
+Step 4 – Bullet Points That Tell Your Brand Story

 Trying to get your entire product description and targeted keywords into the tight 200 characters of the product title can be challenging.
 With a 1000-character limit, Amazon’s product features section gives you a bit more room to help Amazon shoppers really appreciate the unique features of your product.